gpalumbo/LogisticsCombinator/README.md

 # Logistics Combinator

-A Factorio 2.0+ mod that enables dynamic logistics automation through circuit-controlled combinators.
-Control your logistics requests programmatically by injecting and removing logistics groups based on circuit network conditions.

-## Metadata Description

-Control logistics requests with circuit networks!
-This mod adds two powerful combinators: the Logistics Combinator dynamically injects/removes logistics groups when circuit conditions are met, while the Logistics Chooser Combinator switches between predefined logistics configurations.
-Perfect for adaptive space platforms, conditional mining outposts, and smart mall systems that respond to your factory's needs in real-time.
+Named logistics groups provide a mechanism to reuse complex requests.
+This mod effectively allows you to turn these named groups on or off based on circuit conditions.

+The Logistics Combinator dynamically injects/removes named logistics groups when circuit conditions are met.
+The Logistics Chooser Combinator switches between predefined logistics groups.

+This mod doesn't allow for changing the definition of a named logistics group as that breaks the limitations on immediate planet to planet communications.
+That will be a different mod.

 ## Features